-- Ensure a well functioning Internal Market when public procurement is conducted electronically.
-Implementing the legal framework correctly and on time avoiding barriers to and distortion of competition. - Achieve greater efficiency in procurement and improve governance.
-Accelerating digitization through national plans for e-procurement and developing interoperable tools for e-transactions. - Work towards an international framework for electronic public procurement.
-The co-ordination of international and intra-European public procurement activities is an important function of a member state in order to reach an international framework for electronic public procurement.
-Every country can contribute to international regulatory activities or can participate, either as a representative of an institution or as an individual expert. in international networks, such as the European Public Procurement Network (PPN).
-We have also We also have registered co-operation with corresponding institutions in other countries like the "Northern European Subset" (NES). an initiative from a group of countries (Denmark, Sweden, Norway, Iceland and Finland, with the collaboration of the United Kingdom) whose aim is to facilitate interoperability the and establishment of a common platform for eProcurement among its members.
-Also Consip in Italy in 2005 started a interchange program with OGC buying solution in order to share knowledge in public procurement experiences.
+Ensure a well functioning Internal Market when public procurement is conducted electronically.
+Implementing the legal framework correctly and on time avoiding barriers to and distortion of competition distortion of competition.
+Achieve greater efficiency in procurement and improve governance.
+Accelerating digitization through national plans for e-procurement and developing interoperable tools for e-transactions.

+· Work towards an international framework for electronic public procurement.
+The co ordination of international and intra European public procurement activities is an important function of a member state in order to reach an international framework for electronic public procurement.
+Every country can contribute to international regulatory activities or can participate, either as a representative of an institution or as an individual expert, in international networks, such as the European Public Procurement Network (PPN).

+We have also We also have

+registered co operation with corresponding institutions in other countries like the

+"Northern European Subset"

+(NES), an initiative from a group

+of countries (Denmark, Sweden,

+Norway, Iceland and Finland, with the collaboration of the United Kingdom) whose aim is to facilitate the interoperability

+and establishment of a common platform for eProcurement

+among its members.
+Also Consip in Italy in 2005 started a interchange program with OCC

+interchange program with OGC buying solution in order to share knowledge in public procurement experiences.

+Conclusion

+stages of the public

+Despite the differences in the Member States, the use of electronic means and methods on a wider scale in the various procurement process has gradually been introduced and practised in public procurement.

+The benefits will be the following: